bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Animation Demo</h4>

-Hover over the ball below to see the animation in action.
+<p>Hover over the ball below to see the animation in action.</p>

 <h4>Customizing Animations</h4>

-Animations also provide the ability to further customize an element's behavior, including the ability to declare the number of times an animation runs, as well as the direction in which an animation completes.
+<p>Animations also provide the ability to further customize an element's
+behavior, including the ability to declare the number of times an animation runs, as well as the direction in which an animation completes.</p>

 <h4>Animation Iteration</h4>

-By default, animations run their cycle once from beginning to end and then stop.
+<p>By default, animations run their cycle once from beginning to end and
+then stop.
 To have an animation repeat itself numerous times the animation-iteration-count property may be used.
 Values for the animation-iteration-count property include either an integer or the infinite keyword.
-Using an integer will repeat the animation as many times as specified, while the infinite keyword will repeat the animation indefinitely in a never ending fashion.
+Using an integer will repeat the animation as many times as specified, while the infinite keyword will repeat the animation indefinitely in a never ending fashion.</p>

 <details>
   <summary>Example, Animation Iteration</summary>